The Magic of Michoacán

 Extra night in Morelia: $220, superior room

-Our Michoacán tour includes 2 nights at Hotel de la Soledad in Morelia and 5 nights at Casa Encantada in Pátzcuaro, all ground transportation after arriving to Hotel de la Soledad and until checkout at Casa Encantada, all group activities, cooking classes and demonstrations, all meals specified in the itinerary.
+Our Michoacán tour includes 2 nights at the luxury Hotel de la Soledad in Morelia and 5 nights at Casa Encantada in Pátzcuaro, all ground transportation after arriving to Hotel de la Soledad and until checkout at Casa Encantada, all group activities, cooking classes and demonstrations, all meals specified in the itinerary.

 A $1000 deposit is required to secure your place in our Michoacán tour.
 Since the number of participants is limited and accommodations vary, early registration is advised.